tarantool/doc/doc/dev_guide/internals/box_protocol.rst

 an actual value.
 So, to bind foo and bar to 42 and 43, a client should send ``IPROTO_SQL_TEXT: <...>, IPROTO_SQL_BIND: [{"foo": 42}, {"bar": 43}]``.

-If a statement has both named and non-named parameters, wrap into a map only named ones.
-The rest are positional and substituted in order.
+If a statement has both named and non-named parameters, wrap only named ones into a map.
+The rest of parameters are positional and substituted in order.

 .. _box_protocol-nop: